huggingface/evaluation-guidebook/README.md

 ### Examples
 You'll also find examples as jupyter notebooks, to get a more hands on experience of evaluation if that's how you learn!
 - [Comparing task formulations during evaluation](https://github.com/huggingface/evaluation-guidebook/blob/main/examples/comparing_task_formulations.ipynb): This notebook walks you through how to define prompt variations for a single task, run the evaluations, and analyse the results.
-- [Build a custom evaluation task with synthetic data and manual evaluation](https://github.com/argilla-io/argilla-cookbook/tree/main/domain-eval): This tutorial project guides you through building a custom evaluation task for your domain.
-It uses with synthetic data and manual evaluation with [Argilla](https://github.com/argilla-io/argilla/) and [distilabel](https://github.com/argilla-io/distilabel).

 ## Planned next articles
 - contents/automated-benchmarks/Metrics -> Description of automatic metrics